san650/ember-cli-page-object/DOCUMENTATION.md

 assert.ok(!page.userName().disabled(), 'user name input is not disabled');
 ```

-### Default Behavior

-By default, all created components will inherit handy behavior to be
-used without been explicitely declared.

-Any component will respond to the `isVisible` and `isHidden`
-predicates which will use the component scope to determine if its
-visible or not.

 ## Attribute options

 A set of options can be passed as parameters when defining attributes.